-You should estimate \$1,000-\$1,500 as a bare minimum for your campaign.
-School board candidates are required to pay a deposit of \$200 with your nomination papers.
+Candidates typically budget a minimum of \$1,000 to \$1,500 for their campaign.
+School board candidates may be required to pay a maximum deposit of \$200 with your nomination papers (paid either in cash, certified cheque, bank draft payable to the municipality, or postal money order payable to the municipality).
+Not all municipalities have a deposit requirement.
 If the school board district and/or region spans more than one municipality, you are only required to make one deposit.
 You can gather donations for your campaign, however candidates must disclose the name of donors who exceed a \$50 donation.
 There are no income tax credits or deductions available to donors contributing to school board elections.